 2. Engage stakeholders from the beginning

 Public outreach can help to generate new ideas, build community support, and improve local understanding of urban issues.
 “Engaging the community before an interim intervention is critical to generating support for permanent change,” said Skye Duncan, citing examples of engaging residents and engineers in the Santana neighborhood of São Paulo, Brazil.
 In this example, the team organized community workshops, conducted surveys to gauge local opinion, and used chalk and cones to test the proposed geometry.
 While it can be time-consuming, this type of engagement makes all the difference in securing the support necessary to move to permanent implementation.
-[For more on lessons learned from the Santana community engagement experience, check out our blog posthere].
+[For more on lessons learned from the Santana community engagement experience, check out our blog post here].

 3. Document and measure

-Both speakers emphasized the importance of before and after photos and metrics.
-Photos are most compelling when the before and after shots match perfectly, so some advanced planning of location, angle, and time of day is critical.
-Capturing different angles—including several street-level photos from the height of an adult and the height of a child, in addition to aerial photos—can make this documentation even more compelling.
 Collecting before and after metrics is also crucial to support permanent implementation.
 Counting private vehicles, transit users, cyclists, and pedestrians as well as soliciting people’s feelings about the space can help planners to understand how use might change with a new design.
 Other metrics may change depending on the goal of the project.
 For example, projects aimed at improving pedestrian safety should measure turning speeds and crosswalk compliance, while projects intended to create or enhance public space should measure the number of visitors and time spent in the area.
-For more on what to measure and how to measure it, check out someideas from the GSDG andStreet Plans Collaborative workshops.
+For more on what to measure and how to measure it, check out some ideas from the GSDG and Street Plans Collaborative workshops.
 And check out GDCI’s webinar on Measuring People-Friendly Street.

 4. Attract Attention